lateralblast/eclair/README.md

 You can find out the command line options available to you by using the -h option:

 ```
-$ eclair.rb -[AbCDf:hl:LP:r:Rs:Sp:u:UVyZ]
+Usage: eclair.rb -[AbCDef:Hhl:kK:LMP:r:Rs:Sp:u:UVyZ]

 -h:	Print usage information
 -V:	Print version information
 -U:	Update ESX if newer patch level is available
 -Z:	Downgrade ESX to earlier release
 -L:	List all available versions in local patch directory
--R:     List all available versions in VMware depot
+-M:	List all available versions in VMware depot
 -A:	Download available patches to local patch directory
 -C:	Check if newer patch level is available
 -r:	Upgrade or downgrade to a specific release
 -s:	Hostname
 -p:	Password
 -f:	Source file for update
 -D:	Patch directory (default is patches in sames directory as script)
 -y:	Perform action (if not given you will be prompted before upgrades)
 -S:	Setup ESXi (Syslog, NTP, etc)
 -l:	Check if a particular patch is in the local repository
 -b:	Perform reboot after patch installation (not default)
+-k:	Show license keys
+-K:	Install license key
+-R:	Reboot server
+-H:	Shutdown server
+-e:	Execute a command on a server
 ```

 Examples